 5.5 Swivel Head

 5.5.1 The assembly shall incorporate bevel gears, spiral bevel gears or hypoid gears running in oil bath/ grease.
-The head shall be capable of swiveling through 360-degree range.
+The head shall be capable of swiveling through 360 degree range.
 The swivel head shall be of WLN, WLP and WLH size codes.
 Spindle may be circular or hexagonal, however, hexagonal is preferred.
 The hydraulic cylinder shall be of adequate capacity with minimum 40 percent overload capacity and micro fine feed control device may be fitted to regulate the flow of oil.
 The feed length of drills with hydraulic feed shall normally be 610 mm.

 5.5.2 The spindle shall be provided with a balanced chuck having 4 jaws operated mechanically or hydraulically or both.
 The mechanical chuck shall be provided at the bottom of the spindle and the hydraulic shall be provided at the top of the spindle.